REMOTE MONITORING OF DISPLACEMENTS BY SATELLITE AND TERRESTRIAL RADAR SENSORS

 TRIVIA software is the result of more than 10 years long experience in Terrestrial SAR Interferometry gained in the frame of tenths of projects on landslides, dams, rock-slopes, bridges, buildings etc.

-The software is able to perform advanced analyses of Terrestrial SAR images, thus providing useful information to support engineering projects.
-By using TRIVIA, NHAZCA is able to support clients with exceptional data processing capabilities, even in real-time.
+The software is able to perform advanced analyses of Terrestrial SAR images, processing data from several radar manufacturers like IDS GeoRadar, MetaSensing and Echoes.
+By using TRIVIA, NHAZCA is able to support clients with excellent real-time data processing capabilities.

 QUIB – Quick Installation Basement

 The QUIB is an easy to transport modular basement designed and realized by NHAZCA for the quick installation (about 2 hours) of a terrestrial interferometric monitoring platform.
 Once installed, the size of the system is 280×60×200 cm.

 Moreover, the QUIB can be installed on every kind of ground thanks to its eight adjustable legs.
 It can be completely enclosed by polycarbonate or wood panels for the equipment safety.
 Thanks to the QUIB, NHAZCA can perform the installation of monitoring platform in less than 24 hours from the call in emergency conditions.
 Furthermore, the rigorous design technical solutions comply with the requirements of prompt intervention protocols developed by NHAZCA for civil protection purposes.

 RAPS is a stand-alone power supply system, consisting of a modular photovoltaic system, storage batteries that accumulate the surplus energy produced during sunny hours to make it available at various times and a backup electric generator, allowing the continuous power supply even in case of emergency.